ClusterHQ/flocker/docs/using/administering/debugging.rst

    pkill -SIGUSR2 flocker-control

 This will output the profiling data to a file named :file:`/etc/flocker/profile-<TIMESTAMP>`.
+This will also disable profiling.
+When profiling is re-enabled, new profiling data will be added to the existing profiling data until the profile is dumped again.

 See :py:mod:`pstats` for details on how to extract information from this file.
 For example: